 If you must, print your final copy in higher resolution if required.

-Better: we're now in 2018, the use of new paper for publications is dying out.
-Even money cheques / checks will disappear once the remaing people catch up.
+Better: we're now in 2020 and beyond, the use of new paper for publications is dying out.
+Even money cheques / checks will disappear once the remaining countries of the world catch up.
 Therefore, why not choose an electronic delivery format instead?

 For example, PDF, web pages, podcasts, the various ebook formats for Amazon Kindle and Apple Books.